UK parliament committee says Huawei colludes with the Chinese state

 Washington and its allies say Huawei technology could be used to spy for China.
 Huawei has repeatedly denied this, and says the United States is simply jealous of its success.

-The defence committee said it supported Johnson’s decision to eventually purge Huawei from 5G but noted that “developments could necessitate this date being moved forward, potentially to 2025 which could be considered economically feasible.”
+The defence committee said it supported Johnson’s decision to eventually purge Huawei from Britain’s 5G network but noted that “developments could necessitate this date being moved forward, potentially to 2025” to be economically feasible.

 Our Standards: The Thomson Reuters Trust Principles.